VLRS-Bench: A Vision-Language Reasoning Benchmark for Remote Sensing: Experiment

 \subsection{Experimental Setup}

 We evaluate a broad range of state-of-the-art MLLMs, grouped into three categories.
-The first category includes closed-source proprietary models, such as GPT-5-chat \cite{openai_gpt5_2025}, the GPT-4o series \cite{hurst2024gpt}, Claude-3.5-haiku, Gemini-2.5-flash \cite{comanici2025gemini}, Grok-2-Vision \cite{xai_grok2vision_2024}, DeepSeek-VL \cite{lu2024deepseek}, and GLM-4.5V \cite{glm2024chatglm}.
-The second category comprises open-source general-purpose models, including multiple sizes of the Llama-3.2 series \cite{dubey2024llama}, as well as the Qwen2.5-VL \cite{bai2025qwen2} and Qwen3-VL series \cite{qwen3}.
+The first category includes closed-source proprietary models, such as the GPT-5 family (GPT-5.4 and GPT-5-chat) \cite{openai_gpt5_2025}, the GPT-4o series \cite{hurst2024gpt}, Claude-3.5-haiku, Claude-Opus-4.6, the Gemini family (Gemini-3.1-Pro-Preview and Gemini-2.5-flash) \cite{comanici2025gemini}, and Grok-2-Vision \cite{xai_grok2vision_2024}.
+The second category comprises open-source general-purpose models, including DeepSeek-VL \cite{lu2024deepseek}, GLM-4.5V \cite{glm2024chatglm}, multiple sizes of the Llama-3.2 series \cite{dubey2024llama}, and the Qwen2.5-VL \cite{bai2025qwen2} and Qwen3-VL series \cite{qwen3}.
 The third category focuses on domain-specialized models, including ScoreRS \cite{muhtar2025qualitydriven} under both SFT and RL training paradigms.
-To ensure fair comparison, all models are evaluated under a zero-shot setting using a standardized prompt.
+To ensure fair comparison, all models are evaluated under a zero-shot setting using a standardized evaluation prompt for all models.